MonkyDCristian/SEMA_Sim/documentation/depth_camera.md

 ```
 roslaunch sema_description spawm_model.launch name:=oak_d_pro
 ```
-You can also check the collision space and the inertial by the view Gazebo setting:
+You can also check the collision space and the inertial by the view of Gazebo setting:

 ![Alt text](/imgs/urdf_cam_model.png)